unikubehq/cli/docs/getting_started.rst

 Getting Started
 ===============

-Unikube is a tool to enable developers to develop cloud native applications locally.
+Unikube is a tool to enable developers to create cloud native applications locally.

 Unikube CLI Installation
 ========================